 Understanding what an account is doing on your site — and how they arrived there (through a campaign or organically) is invaluable.
 It establishes a knowledge base at the account level, which helps drive timeliness and relevance across all sales and marketing touchpoints.

 However, using your own data in isolation has limitations.
 Since most online research is likely to happen on third-party sites, it will hinder your ability to make educated decisions about how to handle each account.
-It’s better to merge internal and external signals, then begin the process of building out a marketing/sales playbook involving marketing automation, inside and direct sales efforts.
+It’s better to merge internal and external signals, then begin the process of building out a marketing/sales playbook involving marketing technology, inside and direct sales efforts.

 - Registered users